BuildOnViction/tomorelayer/deploy/README.md

 ```

 Note:
-- After setup, you may also need to manually change Postgres password depending on your **.prod.env** file.
+- After setup, you may also need to manually change Postgres password depending on your **.env.production** file.

 3. Running the Application
 ``` shell